 The elimination of wastes through disciplined efforts to understand and reduce variation while increasing speed and flow in the supply chain.

 The principles and tools of Lean Six Sigma (LSS) in the supply chain are all that are necessary to design and sustain a formidable logistics system.
 This means we can stop looking for what to do and start focusing on how and when we will do it.
-The reality is that many organisations do not have a solid understanding of logistics and the importance of fundamental logistics practices.
+In reality, many organisations do not have a solid understanding of logistics and the importance of fundamental logistics practices.

 Logistics and supply chain issues are the last great frontiers for strategic management.
 Logistics and supply chain management needs to embrace the science to complement the art form that it has become.
 This challenging task was begun by recognising the driving forces of Lean, Six Sigma, and the supply chain.
 This allowed us to discover the obvious and powerful relationship shared among variation, waste, costs and customer value and then to begin a dialogue on the wastes that exist in most logistics systems.